pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 The resulting allometric parameters for 2023 (females: $\alpha$ = 6.49e-6, $\beta$ = 3.18; males: $\alpha$ =6.71e-6, $\beta$=3.17) were similar to the 2013 assessment values, which estimated a single length-weight relationship for males and females combined using \gls{s-wcgbt} data through 2012 (sexes combined: $\alpha$ = 4.77e-6, $\beta$=3.26).
 The $\beta$ value was higher in the 2013 assessment, indicating a slightly higher weight-at-length for longer fish.
 We found no temporal trend in the available data and were unable to account for these small differences in results.
 The available data suggest that length-weight is highly conserved in shortspine thornyhead; therefore, no sensitivity analysis was conducted for this set of parameters in the 2023 assessment.

 ### Growth (Length-at-Age)
 No validated ageing methodology currently exists for shortspine thornyhead; therefore, this species is not aged by the \gls{nwfsc} or \gls{swfsc} and length-at-age data are limited for this stock assessment.
-Two research age datasets exist for shortspine thornyhead in the West Coast region: (1) @kline_1996 includes 319 unsexed fish collected from Monterey Bay in central California in 1991, and (2) @butler_1995 includes 1,023 sexed fish collected in the waters off northern California and Oregon in 1978-1988 and 1990.
+Two research age datasets exist for shortspine thornyhead in the West Coast region: (1) @kline_1996 includes 319 unsexed fish collected from Monterey Bay in central California in 1991, and (2) @butler_1995 includes 1,023 sexed fish collected in the waters off northern California and Oregon in 1978-1988 and 1990 (Table \ref{tab:growthsource}.
 The Kline specimens were aged by one age reader, and lengths were reported as total lengths, whereas the Butler specimens were aged independently by two separate age readers, and lengths are reported in fork length.
 The Butler data age data presented in this assessment are the mean ages between the two age readers.

 The length-at-age curve developed in the 2005 stock assessment and used again in 2013 was based on a Schnute parameterization of the Von-Bertalanffy growth function fit to the Kline data.
 The resulting parameter estimates for this growth function were as follows: growth rate k was 0.018 for both males and females length at age-2 was 7 cm for both males and females, and length at age-100 was 67.5 cm for males and 75 cm for females based on the assumption that the asymptotic length for males should be 90% of the asymptotic length for females [@hamel_2005].
 The data and associated analysis from 2005 were lost; however, the original Kline and Butler datasets were obtained for use in this assessment (Donna Kline, pers. comm., March 2023).
 Using these newly obtained data, we could not reproduce the parameters used in the 2005 assessment.